Cattle & Bison Health

 Cattle producers can lose valuable income from the extended breeding seasons and diminished calf crops caused by this disease.
 The cattle industry and trade associations in Texas requested that the Texas Animal Health Commission develop regulations to stop the introduction and spread of this disease.

 TAHC’s Trichomoniasis regulations were developed with a working group of producers, market operators, veterinarians, laboratory representatives and educators.
 Under the program that was phased in beginning April 2009, Trichomoniasis is a reportable disease in Texas.
-The program will be reviewed annually by the Trichomoniasis Review Working Group.For Producers: Find a Trichomoniasis Certified Veterinarian
+Trichomoniasis Review Working Group will review the program annually.For Producers: Find a Trichomoniasis Certified Veterinarian

 View a list of veterinarians that have authorized TAHC to publish their information.
 To determine if a veterinarian not listed is TAHC Bovine Trichomoniasis Certified, please call your TAHC Region Office.